All Episodes

 Go ahead.

-They were blowing up Fort Dicks, how they were trying to blow up the University of Wisconsin.
+How they were blowing up Fort Dix, how they were trying to blow up the University of Wisconsin.

-These Harvard kids, these Oh, you mean like friends of a Barack Obama like Bill Ayers and Bernardine Dorn of the Weather Underground?
+Oh, you mean like friends of Barack Obama, like Bill Ayers and Bernadine Dorn of the Weather Underground?

 You mean groups like that at the time?